datawire/reference-infrastructure-fabric/README.md

 Done!
 ```

-You can confirm the operation was a success by comparing the above with the values in `config.json`:
+You can confirm the operation was successful by comparing the above with the values in `config.json`:

 ```
 cat config.json